Aider-AI/aider/aider/website/index.md

   - Refactor code.
   - Update docs.
 - Aider will edit your files to complete your request.
-- Aider [automatically git commits](https://aider.chat/docs/git.html) changes with a sensible commit message.
+- Aider [automatically Git commits](https://aider.chat/docs/git.html) changes with a sensible commit message.
 - Aider works with [most popular languages](https://aider.chat/docs/languages.html): python, javascript, typescript, php, html, css, and more...
 - Aider works best with GPT-4o & Claude 3.5 Sonnet and can [connect to almost any LLM](https://aider.chat/docs/llms.html).
 - Aider can edit multiple files at once for complex requests.
-- Aider uses a [map of your entire git repo](https://aider.chat/docs/repomap.html), which helps it work well in larger codebases.
+- Aider uses a [map of your entire Git repo](https://aider.chat/docs/repomap.html), which helps it work well in larger codebases.
 - Edit files in your editor while chatting with aider, and it will always use the latest version.
 Pair program with AI.